 Phil Bradley, a 1981 graduate of the University of Missouri, returns to his alma mater as volunteer assistant coach with the Tiger softball squad.
-Set to begin his fourth year as a volunteer assistant, Bradley covers all aspects of the game with the Tiger team, however he will have an emphasis in assisting Head Coach Ehren Earleywine as hitting coach, as well as working with Missouri's outfielders.
+Set to begin his fifth year as a volunteer assistant, Bradley covers all aspects of the game with the Tiger team, however he will have an emphasis in assisting Head Coach Ehren Earleywine as hitting coach, as well as working with Missouri's outfielders.

 A two-sport athlete, Bradley spent time on the diamond playing as an outfielder on Missouri's baseball team.
 He was awarded All-Big Eight, All-District and All-America honors in 1981 while hitting .457 on the season.
 Additionally, Bradley was named the 1980 Big Eight Tournament MVP after helping the Tigers to the conference title.
 Bradley holds school records for career walks and on-base percentage.